I was born and raised in Kansas City, Missouri, and settled in San Antonio in the late 1980s.

 When I'm not working with Dr. Moore, I love spending time with my family, friends and my dog Laila.
 My niece and nephews live close by, so I enjoy spending time taking them to the park or playing together.

-In my free time, you will find me at the movies, at the beach, floating the river . . . enjoying life.
+In my free time, you will find me at the movies, at the beach, golfing . . . enjoying life.

 Meet Dr. Patrick Moore